dafalcon/pgreset/README.md

 # pgreset

 The pgreset gem makes it possible to run rails db:reset against a postgres database with active connections.
 It should eliminate "database in use" errors from rails.
-Works with postgres 9.2 and above.

 Credit for the [original solution](https://github.com/basecamp/pow/issues/212) goes to [Manuel Meurer](https://github.com/manuelmeurer).